Skip to content

 async function main() {

 // 2.
-Use a model with tool-calling capabilities
+Use a model that supports tool calling

 let response = await openai.chat.completions.create({